robelandro/exitexamcd/README.md

 ---

 Feel free to reach out if you have any questions or need further assistance.
-Enjoy the countdown to your exams and good luck!
+Enjoy interacting with your AI agent and make the most of its capabilities!